IAA UAS Operator Registration

 Step D. Click 'Proceed to Payment' and pay (€30 for two years).

-Once registered, note the registration number (IRLxxxxxxxxxxxxxx) and write or affix this number to every drone operating under the organisation.
+Step E. Once registered, note the registration number (IRLxxxxxxxxxxxxxx) and write or affix this number to every drone operating under the organisation.

 Drag to resize